 The sixth edition includes expanded coverage of key contemporary issues, including integrity and corruption, digital business and technology, and legal issues and risk management.

-With useful ancillary material for instructors, including slides and teaching notes, this is an ideal textbook for first- and second-year students in sport management degree programs and for business students seeking an overview of applied sport management principles.
+With useful ancillary material for instructors, including slides and case diagnostic exercises, this is an ideal textbook for first- and second-year students in sport management degree programs and for business students seeking an overview of applied sport management principles.

 Table of Contents

-Russell Hoye is Dean of Allied Health, Human Services and Sport at La Trobe University, Australia, and an Adjunct Professor in the School of Human Kinetics at the University of Ottawa, Canada.
+Russell Hoye is Dean of Allied Health, Human Services and Sport at La Trobe University, Australia, and Adjunct Professor in the School of Human Kinetics at the University of Ottawa, Canada.
 He is also Director of La Trobe Sport.
-His research interests are in corporate governance, public policy, volunteer management and the impact of sport on individuals and society.
-Russ is a member of the editorial boards for Sport Management Review, International Journal of Sport Policy and Politics, Journal of Global Sport Management, the Editor of the Sport Management Series for Routledge, and a Graduate of the Australian Institute of Company Directors.
-He has previously served as Pro Vice-Chancellor Research Development, Director of the Sport, Exercise and Rehabilitation Research Focus Area, Inaugural Director of the Centre for Sport and Social Impact at La Trobe University, and is a past President of the Sport Management Association of Australia and New Zealand (SMAANZ).
+His research interests are in corporate governance, public policy, volunteer management, and the impact of sport on individuals and society.
+Russ is a member of the editorial boards for Sport Management Review, International Journal of Sport Policy and Politics, and Journal of Global Sport Management; the Editor of the Sport Management Series for Routledge; and a graduate of the Australian Institute of Company Directors.
+He has previously served as Pro Vice-Chancellor of Research Development, Director of the Sport, Exercise and Rehabilitation Research Focus Area, Inaugural Director of the Centre for Sport and Social Impact at La Trobe University, and is a past president of the Sport Management Association of Australia and New Zealand (SMAANZ).

-Michael Naraine is Assistant Professor in the Department of Sport Management at Brock University, Canada.
-His primary research expertise is concentrated on digital sport management and marketing, including examining conventional (e.g. TV) and emergent tech (e.g. social media, AI, blockchain) and their impact on sport stakeholders.
+Michael L. Naraine is Assistant Professor in the Department of Sport Management at Brock University, Canada.
+His primary research expertise is concentrated on digital sport management and marketing, including examining conventional (e.g. TV) and emergent (e.g. social media, AI, blockchain) tech and its impact on sport stakeholders.
 Michael's additional research expertise extends to sport event management and sport organization theory.
-He has been published in some of the leading sport management journals including the Journal of Sport Management, Sport Management Review, European Sport Management Quarterly, International Journal of Sport Communication, and the International Journal of Sport Management and Marketing, and consults with various sport organizations including the Canadian Olympic Committee and the Geelong Cats Football Club.
+He has been published in some of the leading sport management journals, including the Journal of Sport Management, Sport Management Review, European Sport Management Quarterly, International Journal of Sport Communication, and International Journal of Sport Management and Marketing, and consults with various sport organizations, including the Canadian Olympic Committee and the Geelong Cats Football Club.

 Catherine Ordway is Assistant Professor of Sports Management at the University of Canberra, Australia.
-Catherine lectures in Sports Integrity, Ethics and Law, and in Leadership in Sport.
-She is an international expert in the field of integrity in sport, and has specialised in anti-doping policy for twenty years.
-Catherine is also a sports lawyer, acting for the Australian Olympic Committee in a legal capacity in the lead up to the Sydney 2000 Olympic Games, and has extensive experience in international anti-doping administration, consulting on projects including the Rio 2016 Olympic Games Bid, the Budapest 2024 Olympic Games Bid, and the Gold Coast 2018 Commonwealth Games.
-Catherine is a member of the UN Office on Drugs & Crime (UNODC) Anti-Corruption Academics Initiative, and the Education for Justice expert group, developing the Gender Ethics Module.
+Catherine lectures in sports integrity, ethics and law, and leadership in sport.
+She is an international expert in the field of integrity in sport and has specialized in anti-doping policy for 20 years.
+Catherine is also a sports lawyer, acting for the Australian Olympic Committee in a legal capacity in the lead-up to the Sydney 2000 Olympic Games, and has extensive experience in international anti-doping administration, consulting on projects including the Rio 2016 Olympic Games Bid, the Budapest 2024 Olympic Games Bid, and the Gold Coast 2018 Commonwealth Games.
+Catherine is a member of the UN Office on Drugs and Crime (UNODC) Anti-Corruption Academics Initiative and the Education for Justice expert group, developing the Gender Ethics Module.